-The wood pellet hydronic heater BioWIN 262 manufactured by Windhager Zentralheizung Technik GmbH, Austria meets the step 2 requirement 2020 for PM emissions in EPA 40 CFR Part 60 of 0.10 lb/mmBtu heat output (average) and at each individual test run when installed with a water storage tank with a minimum water volume of 238 gallon (900 1).
+The wood pellet hydronic heater BioWIN 332 manufactured by Windhager Zentralheizung Technik GmbH, Austria meets the step 2 requirement 2020 for PM emissions in EPA 40 CFR Part 60 of 0.10 lb/mmBtu heat output (average) and at each individual test run when installed with thermal storage of minimum water volume 238 gallon (900 l).

-To compare stack loss efficiency with thermal efficiency is not relevant when testing a system which consists of a boiler and storage tanks.
-The thermal efficiency is dependent on the system of boiler, storage tank, piping and the water circulation in the different circuits whereas stack loss efficiency only consider the boiler.
-The difference in efficiency between those two calculations can be significant and might be more than 5 %-units.
+To compare stack loss efficiency with thermal efficiency is not relevant when testing a system which consists of a boiler and external thermal storage.
+The thermal efficiency is dependent on the system of boiler, thermal storage, piping and the water circulation in the different circuits whereas stack loss efficiency only consider the boiler.
+The difference in efficiency between those two calculations can be significant and can be more than 5 %-units.
 This test cycle also includes phases where the boiler is in a shut off mode and thus produces no combustion gases.
-Stack loss calculations based on the method CBA B415.1-10 presumes that there are combustion gases in the stack and a fuel feed rate to be able to calculate the output energy and efficiency and therefore this calculation is not relevant when the boiler is in an off mode.
-However, the calculation sheet in B415.1-10 has been corrected for the periods of boiler standstill and thus been able to present CO emission and a stack loss efficiency.
+Stack loss calculations based on the method CBA B415.1-10 presumes that there are combustion gases in the stack to be able to calculate the output energy and efficiency and therefore this calculation is not relevant when the boiler is in an off mode.
+However, the calculation sheets in B415.1-10 has been corrected for the periods of boiler standstill and thus been able to present CO emissions and stack loss efficiency.